open-AIMS/GBR-reef-guidance-assessment/README.md

 **Note the east-most longitude is outside the nominal bounds for UTM Zone 55S.**

-As a tentative workaround, it is assumed that the embedded extents in the wave netCDFs are incorrect.
+As a workaround, it is assumed that the embedded extents in the wave netCDFs are incorrect.
 Extents of the wave data typically match the size/shape of bathymetry data (i.e., the number of rows/columns are the same).
 When missing data is cropped away, the remaining wave data is well within the bathymetry bounds.
 Where the sizes do not match,